New Jersey Agency FAQs

 1. How can I become a certified school nurse (CSN)?

-Detailed information on certification can be found by clicking on ”Certification” under Resources on the NJSSNA website.
+Information on certification can be found on the Certification page of this website.

 2. What’s the difference between a registered nurse (RN) and a certified school nurse?